Ante-Post Betting Explained

 -

-What is ante-post betting?Ante-post betting refers to placing wagers on future events, such as horse racing and other sporting events, well in advance, often weeks or months.
-It usually allows punters to secure better odds for more significant value than they would find close to the event.
+What is ante-post betting?Ante-post betting refers to placing wagers on future events, often weeks or months in advance.
+It is particularly popular in horse racing and allows punters to secure better odds and get significantly more value from their slips.

 -